Sales Training is essential. Nearly 13% of all jobs in the U.S are full-time sales positions. That’s 1 in 8 jobs!

 How Does Mobile Learning Help Sales?

 As David Brent highlighted in Life on the Road, a Sales Executive spends a lot of time travelling.
 Be it in planes, trains or cars; smartphones have now empowered us to learn when we’re out of the office environment.

 Adaptability is among the number of things a Sales Executive has to be skilled in.
 For example, let’s say your top Sales Executive has a meeting abroad, and you’ve managed to bolt on a very exciting pitch with only a few hours for them to prepare!
 In the 1980s, this would have caused a near meltdown with an angry boss shouting obscenities at a fax machine whilst puffing on a big cigar.

-Luckily, with a modern mobile learning app such as The Knowledge Arcade, it just takes a few simple clicks in order to upload a condensed info-pack of everything you could want to know about the potential new buyer.
+Luckily, with a modern mobile learning app such as Growth Engineering Learning App, it just takes a few simple clicks in order to upload a condensed info-pack of everything you could want to know about the potential new buyer.

 With Sales having to juggle so much, an admin can also create push notifications to remind their team of an engagement, or a piece of sales training that needs to be completed.

 It’s not always the case, but those in Sales tend to be larger-than-life, excitable, energetic and can talk the leg of a chair.
 Some might say that keeping a salesperson engaged is like trying to eat soup with a fork: it’s impossible.

 Whatever department you’re in, engagement is the key to staff completing training modules like they were going out of fashion.
 Unfortunately, 85% of employees are not engaged in the workplace.